 The main complaint factor refers to the main situation giving rise to the complaint.
-Criminal investigation was the most common main factor underlying complaints in all but one of the last five years; in 2013/14, Arrest was the most common factor underlying complaints.
+Criminal investigation was the most common main factor underlying complaints in both of the last two years, followed by Arrests.

-The number of complaints decreased for most of the complaint factors between April and December 2015 when compared with the same time period in 2014.
-Police enquiries (no investigation) saw the biggest decrease in complaint numbers; 61% reduction, when compared with the same time period last year followed by arrests, criminal investigations and domestic incidents.
-The only known complaint factor which saw an increase in complaint numbers during this time was parade/demonstrations (Table 1).
+The number of complaints decreased for almost all of the complaint factors during 2015/16 when compared with 2014/15.
+Police enquiries (no investigation) saw the biggest decrease in complaint numbers followed by arrests, criminal investigations and domestic incidents.
+The only known complaint factor which saw an increase in complaint numbers during this time was parade/demonstrations, which almost trebled compared with last year.
+Some of this increase was due to multiple complaints that were received to the Office regarding the use of CS Spray during a parade.

-Table 1: Comparison in the main factor of complaints received between April to December 2014 and April to December 2015
+Table 1: Comparison in the main factor of complaints received between 2014/15 and 2015/16